 - Discussion with the sales team, live chat team, and implementation.

 Then you need to assess your promotion channels and see what has been working before and why.
-You don´t have to re-invent bicycle every time but you do need to optimize.
-For example, if a mailing list still works for you – use that but A/B test your subject lines.
+You don´t have to re-invent the bicycle every time, but you do need to optimize.
+For example, if a mailing list still works for you – use that, but A/B test your subject lines.

 While initial high costs of CPC might scare a lot of people away – when it comes to CTR and increase in conversions, LinkedIn has shown to be a great channel for promoting content for us as targeting can be very narrow and specific.

 But there is no one-fits-all solution here.
 If you choose to promote your content via Social media, you have to research which channels your target audience engage most in, what type of content works best and test, test and test.

 At Kraftblick, content is the king.
 Content marketing is the main source of qualified leads for our SaaS marketing agency and Software companies we are working with.